-- □ Due Diligence Process Was the company able to complete pre-acquisition due diligence and, if not, why not?
+Due Diligence Process - Was the company able to complete pre-acquisition due diligence and, if not, why not?
 Was the misconduct or the risk of misconduct identified during due diligence?
 Who conducted the risk review for the acquired/merged entities and how was it done?
-What is the M&A due diligence process generally? - □ Integration in the M&A Process How has the compliance function been integrated into the merger, acquisition, and integration process? - Process Connecting Due Diligence to Implementation What has been the company's process for tracking and remediating misconduct or misconduct risks identified during the due diligence process?
-What has been the company's process for implementing compliance policies and procedures, and conducting post-acquisition audits, at newly acquired entities?
+What is the M&A due diligence process generally?
+Integration in the M&amp;A Process - How has the compliance function been integrated into the merger, acquisition, and integration process?
+Does the company account for migrating or combining critical enterprise resource planning systems as part of the integration process?
+To what extent did compliance and risk management functions play a role in designing and executing the integration strategy?
+Process Connecting Due Diligence to Implementation - What has been the company's process for tracking and remediating misconduct or misconduct risks identified during the due diligence process?
+Post-Transaction Compliance Program - What is the company's process for implementing and/or integrating a compliance program post-transaction?
+Does the company have a process in place to ensure appropriate compliance oversight of the new business?
+How is the new business incorporated into the company's risk assessment activities?
+How are compliance policies and procedures organized?
+Are post-acquisition audits conducted at newly acquired entities?